 - Chat with representatives and send secure messages after logging into your account

-3Additional qualifications apply to use eDeposits.
-All deposits are subject to the RBFCU Funds Availability Policy.
-Certain restrictions, including daily and monthly deposit limitations may apply.
-All deposits using Electronic Deposits Mobile are subject to our Funds Availability Policy.
+3Additional qualifications apply to use RBFCU Mobile Deposit™.
+All deposits, including Mobile Deposits, are subject to the RBFCU Funds Availability Policy.
+Certain restrictions, including daily and monthly deposit limitations, may apply.

 - Check your account balances, along with recent deposits, withdrawals and dividends paid

 - View when a specific check cleared

 - Transfer funds within your account and between accounts